 If you are concerned about the effects of NON-sustainable palm oil production on wildlife, take action!

-Take a baby step: Join the Zoo this Halloween and commit to purchasing treats that are made with sustainable palm oil for your trick-or-treaters.
+Take a baby step: Join the Zoo and commit to purchasing treats that are made with sustainable palm oil.
 Our friends at the Cheyenne Mountain Zoo have made it easy for you with a handy Halloween candy guide.

 Take the next step: Start looking for the RSPO seal on all the products you buy.
 Don’t see it?
 Use the Palm Oil Shopping App (available in Google Play or the App Store) to easily check the status of the products you buy.